build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 > **Pro tip:** This method is often used as a first step when migrating from a monolithic application to one using microservices and/or serverless functions.
 Deploying an API Gateway between the client and server creates an abstraction layer, allowing a gradual migration of individual endpoints without having to modify and redeploy the client after every single change.
 You can start by simply redirecting every route to the legacy app and subsequently switch individual routes to newly creates services, one by one.

-To get started, open _lib\request-response-example-stack.ts_ in an editor.
+To get started, open _lib/request-response-example-stack.ts_ in an editor.

 After removing a few introductory comments it should look similar to this: